 Any faults arising are to be documented by authorised members of the Customer’s staff in text form (e.g. email) – later on in the event of a matter initially being reported by telephone – to the best of their ability and in as clear a manner as possible citing the circumstances surrounding how the faults came about, their consequences and – to the extent that the Customer is in a position to provide information on this – their possible causes and to notify us as soon as the faults are detected.

 Where activities due and owing from us are to be accepted, the Customer is required to declare their acceptance to us in writing without delay as soon as said activities due and owing from us have been essentially performed or we request that they be taken delivery of.
-Acceptance can be refused in the event of there being serious shortcomings.
-Any shortcomings discovered are to be remedied by ourselves without culpable delay.
-Acceptance is deemed to have occurred if the Customer does not specify the reasons for refusing acceptance in writing within seven days of the service essentially having been performed or our request for acceptance having been submitted.
+Acceptance cannot be refused in the event of there being immaterial shortcomings.
+Determined defects are to be remedied by ourselves within a reasonable period.
+Acceptance is deemed to have occurred in other respects if the Customer does not cite in writing the existence of an at least serious defect as the reason for refusing acceptance within seven days of the service essentially having been performed or our request for acceptance having been submitted.
 Acceptance is likewise deemed to have occurred if the Customer makes use of the services we have performed by, for instance, initiating their productive deployment.

 Customers active as retailers are obliged to check the content of orders placed by their own end-customers (parties to contracts with them) even in the event of the advice given to said end-customers having come from us.

-Scope and execution of the deliveries or services due and owing from us shall be as defined in the order confirmation / confirmed price quote.
+Scope and execution of the services due and owing from us shall be as defined in the order confirmation / confirmed price quote.

 We are entitled to effect partial delivery if

 The delivery date or period shall be put back by the duration of the delay plus a reasonable lead time notably